 When my wife and I bought our first house, it was a small two-bedroom doer upper.
 It needed plenty of work, but the most memorable was the asbestos removal.
-Obviously asbestos has a bad reputation, but at the same time, we never would have realised that we had asbestos in the kitchen floor surface if my wife wasn’t an architect.
+Obviously asbestos has a dangerous reputation, but at the same time, we never would have realised that we had asbestos in the kitchen floor surface if my wife wasn’t an architect, and would have ended up sanding it or something.
 We took plenty of precautions; I wore a mask, I wet the asbestos thoroughly, and disposed of it responsibly.
-I worked in two hour shifts, and put on a CD loudly in the joining room (loud enough to go through the wall since the door was sealed).
+I worked in two hour shifts, and put on a CD loudly in the adjoining room (loud enough to go through the wall since the door was sealed).

 But on one occasion, I cycled through to the wrong mode on the CD player, and mistakenly set it to repeat one track continuously instead of the entire album.
 The track was ‘Stuck Between Stations’ (my stereo was Stuck On One Track!) by The Hold Steady, and amazingly I still enjoy it, despite once hearing it 28.8 times in a row.

 It’s a representative track for The Hold Steady – a full bodied sound that draws from the E Street Band, with Tad Kubler’s crunchy riffs and Franz Nicolay’s flashy keyboards.
 Craig Finn’s lyrics are literate narratives of disaffected youth veering between sin and redemption, although there’s not a lot of redemption in this specific track.

 There are nights when I think Sal Paradise was right.

 Boys and girls in America have such a sad time together.

 She was a really cool kisser and she wasn’t all that strict of a Christian.